Medically Reviewed by:Dr. Vafa ShayaniBoard Certified Bariatric Surgeon

 - Port site abscess

 - A band that needs to be overfilled in order to give you the right amount of restriction (2)

 However, it is possible that you won’t experience any symptoms at all other than weight regain.

 If you notice increased feelings of hunger, weight gain or symptoms of infection, call your doctor right away.

 If during your next fill you notice that your band is being overfilled (compared with previous fills), ask you doctor if it could be a sign of erosion.

-Patients who experience lap band erosion have the same amount of weight loss as patients who do not experience it.1 In other words, if it happens to you it does not mean that all you went through was for nothing.
+Patients who experience Lap-Band erosion have the same amount of weight loss as patients who do not experience it (3).
+In other words, if it happens to you it does not mean that all you’ve gone through was for naught.

 “Patients who experience erosion have the same amount of weight loss as patients who do not experience it.”